Mountain Home Air Force Base gunfighters grieving loss of airmen killed in crash

 MOUNTAIN HOME - Three airmen stationed at Mountain Home Air Force Base died in a fiery crash on Interstate 84 late Saturday night, the base confirmed on Wednesday.

-The airmen were identified as Senior Airman Carlos V. Johnson, Senior Airman Lawrence P. Manlapit III and Senior Airman Karlie A. Westall.
+The airmen were identified as Senior Airman Carlos V. Johnson of Key West, Florida., Senior Airman Lawrence P. Manlapit III of Bridgeport, Connecticut, and Senior Airman Karlie A. Westall of Sioux Falls, South Dakota.

 "I am devastated by the loss of our Airmen," said Col. Joe Kunkel, 366th Fighter Wing commander, in a statement.
 "The upcoming weeks will be tough on all of us, but I know the Gunfighter family will pull together to support each other as well as the family and friends impacted by this tragic event."